dearhive/MashShare/readme.txt

 * Fix: Remove box-shadow: none; declaration and fix the shadow button style
 * Fix: Review button link in admin notice not working
 * Fix: Button margin upgrade function not working
+* Tweak: Create a more universal to use javascript for the color picker

 = 3.2.3 =